mgocraft/college-football-belt/README.md

 AMAZON_ACCESS_KEY="your_access_key"
 AMAZON_SECRET_KEY="your_secret_key"
 AMAZON_ASSOCIATE_TAG="yourtag-20"
+AMAZON_ASINS="B0D8KTKMQW,B00W5VNB80,B07QYCVT29,XXXXXXXXXX"
 ```

-`components/AmazonBanner.js` displays up to three products for the query `college football gear` and falls back to static SVG panels when the API request fails.
+Set `AMAZON_ASINS` to a comma-separated list of ASINs you want to feature.
+The example above uses the ASINs for the Florida Gators wall art, Miami Hurricanes necklace, and fantasy football belt links that ship with this project—replace `XXXXXXXXXX` with the ASIN behind your shortened URL.
+The banner calls Amazon's `GetItems` endpoint to retrieve the latest product title, hero image, and price for each ASIN so the creative stays compliant with Amazon's 24-hour pricing freshness requirement.
+If the API request fails or no ASINs are configured, the banner falls back to static SVG panels.

 ## Newsletter signup